-Washing your car and degreasing auto parts at home can send detergents and other contaminants through the storm sewer system.
+Washing your car and degreasing auto parts at home can send detergents and other contaminants through the storm drain.
 Dumping automotive fluids into storm drains has the same result as dumping the materials directly into a waterbody.

-- Use a commercial car wash that treats or recycles its wastewater or wash your car on your yard so the water infiltrates into the ground. - Repair leaks and dispose of used auto fluids and batteries at designated drop-off or recycling stations - Never dispose of hazardous chemicals and waste automotive fluids in storm sewers.
+- Use a commercial car wash that treats or recycles its wastewater or wash your car on your yard so the water infiltrates into the ground. - Repair leaks and dispose of used auto fluids and batteries at designated drop-off or recycling stations. - Never dispose of hazardous chemicals and waste automotive fluids in storm drains, street gutters, sinks or toilets.